pjimmybrcd/campus_ztp_nps/README.md

 When a syslog is matched with the format above, the BWC sensor will check to see if the port on the switch was authorized for a Ruckus AP, meaning that it checks to see if the initial configuration of the port was changed to allow an authorized device to connect.
 If the configuration was changed, then a template that reverse the changes will be sent to the switch via SSH.
 Upon successful completion, the information in the database will be updated.

+Currently, this port down feature is disabled, but can be reenabled by modifying the sensor.

 ## Getting Started
 The following information is a quick start guide on how to get this pack up and running along with BWC.